krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     echo "{}" > ~/.codalab/website-config.json

-By default, the website will create and use a SQLite database at `$HOME/codalab-worksheets/codalab/codalab.sqlite3`.
-If you want to use MySQL instead, add a "databases" field to your config file:

-    {
-        "database": {
-            "ENGINE": "django.db.backends.mysql",
-            "NAME": "YOUR DATABASE NAME",
-            "USER": "YOUR MYSQL USER NAME",
-            "PASSWORD": "YOUR PASSWORD HERE",
-            "HOST": "YOUR MYSQL HOST NAME",
-            "PORT": "YOUR MYSQL PORT (OR EMPTY FOR DEFAULT)" }
-    }

 > For more details about what you can put in your website config, look in `$HOME/codalab-worksheets/codalab/codalab/settings/__init__.py`.

-Now update the database schema and generate all the configuration files:

-    cd $HOME/codalab-worksheets/codalab
-    ./manage syncdb --migrate
-    ./manage set_site your_domain_name.com

 Because we use LESS and [React](http://facebook.github.io/react/)––and JSX in particular––we have an extra build step, which is entirely automated through NPM.
 Look at the [README](https://github.com/codalab/codalab-worksheets/tree/develop/codalab/apps/web/README.md) for specifics, but concisely, you should install Node.js for your system and then do the following (it will compile JSX into JS and LESS into CSS):